InnovaSpace

 LUNARES RESEARCH STATION

 LunAres Research Station, built in 2017, is an analog research facility located at an ex-military airport in Poland.
 It provides full isolation capability, enabling complex research focused on the psychological and physiological impact of the long-term human presence in extra-terrestrial environments.
-The station can cater for 2-week Lunar and Martian simulation missions for a 6-person crew..
+The station can cater for 2-week Lunar and Martian simulation missions for a 6-person crew.

-info@lunares.space Website: https://lunares.space/
+Website: https://lunares.space/

 Picture